theshingstar030818/parse-push-plugin/README.md

         </receiver>
     ```

-2. Add the following permission to AndroidManifest.xml, as a siblling of the `<application>` tag
+2. Add the following permission to AndroidManifest.xml, as a sibling of the `<application>` tag
     ```xml
     <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED" />
     ```